dieterich-lab/scimodom/server/docs/source/bedrmod.rst

 .. warning::

-  For data upload to Sci-ModoM, chromosomes (1st column) must be formatted following the Ensembl short format *e.g.* 1 and not chr1, or MT and not chrM.
-Only chromosomes are considered, records from contigs/scaffolds are discarded.
+  For data upload to Sci-ModoM, **chromosomes (1st column) must be formatted following the Ensembl short format** *e.g.* 1 and not chr1, or MT and not chrM. **Only chromosomes are considered, records from contigs/scaffolds are discarded**.
 The modification name (4th column) must match exactly the chosen modifications, according to the `MODOMICS <https://www.genesilico.pl/modomics/modifications>`_ nomenclature for the modification short name.
 Rows with out-of-range values for score (5th column) or frequency (11th column) are discarded.

   File upload will fail if there are too many skipped records, *e.g.* due to wrong chromosome formatting, too many contigs, out-of-range values, *etc.*